wormholelabs-xyz/example-messaging-executor/README.md

 In order to minimize cost, this contract MUST NOT verify the signature on the Quote.
 The Quote SHOULD be verified by the submitting client code before being used in a transaction.

-In order to be extensible, this contract MUST NOT construct or validate the message-specific request details (e.g. Modular Message, VAA v1, etc).
+In order to be extensible, this contract MUST NOT construct or validate the message-specific request details (e.g. NTT, VAA v1, etc).
 It is up to the client to select an Executor which services the specific message types required.

 Similarly, this contract MUST NOT check the payment amount against the quote and relay instructions.
 It is up to the client to accurately estimate the required payment and the relayer to enforce it.